ContextLab/supereeg/docs/tutorial/model_objects.rst

 construct a model that will predict whole brain activity.
 The more subjects you include in the model, the better it will be!
 To create a model, first you’ll need to format your subject data into brain objects.
-For the purpose of demonstration, we will simulate 10 subjects and construct the model from that data:
+For the purpose of demonstration, we will simulate 100 locations across 10 subjects and construct the model from that data:

 .. code:: ipython2

-    # load locations
+    # simulate 100 locations
-    locs = se.load('example_locations')
+    locs = se.simulate_locations(100)

     # simulate 10 brain objects to create a model
     n_subs = 10